MinervaRose/MinervaRose.github.io/docs/_posts/2022-10-05-edgar-allan-poe-amigurumi.markdown

 R8 optional, for a more finished look, sc all along the top edges and sc2tog at the beginning centre and end of the back panel.

+## Coat

+### Main part of the coat

+ch 25

+R1 skip first ch from the hook. sc in the next 24 stitches.
+Ch1 turn.

+R2-8 skip first ch from the hook. hdc in the next 24 stitches.
+Ch1 turn.

+R9 hdc in the next 3 stitches.
+Ch1 turn.

+R10-11 sc in the next 3 stitches.

+R 12 miss the first stitch. sc in the next 2 stitches.
+Ch1 turn.

+R13 sc in the 2 stitches.

+Fasten off and weave in the ends.

+#### Top left and right corners to create armholes

+Starting from the top corner on the other side, reproduce R9 to R13 like so:

+R9 hdc in the next 3 stitches.
+Ch1 turn.

+R10-11 sc in the next 3 stitches.

+R 12 miss the first stitch. sc in the next 2 stitches.
+Ch1 turn.

+R13 sc in the 2 stitches.

+Fasten off and weave in the ends.

+#### Top centre to create armholes

+Now you will work the central part of the back of the coat.
+Skip the first 7 stitches from R9 (three stitches are already worked and four are not already worked).

+R1 insert hook, ss and ch1.
+Starting from the same stitch, sc 10.

+R2 sc2tog, sc in the next 6 st, sc2tog, ch 1, turn.

+R3 sc2tog, sc in the next 4 st, sc2tog, ch 1, turn.

+R4 sc2tog, sc in the next 2 st, sc2tog.

+Finish off and weave in the ends.

+#### Sleeves

+Make two.

+ch 12. ss to join.

+R1-3 sc in each stitch around.

+R4-7 hdc in each stitch around.

+R8 sc in each st around, ch 1, turn,

+R9 sc in the next 8 st, ch 1, turn.

+R10 sc2tog, sc in the next 4 st, sc2tog, ch 1, turn.

+R11 sc2tog, sc in the next 2 st, sc2tog, ch 1, turn.

+R12 sc in the 4 stitches.

+Fasten off.
+Use tail to sleeve onto the armhole.
+Left, top, and right edge ridge

+To create the edge ridge, slip stitch all along starting from the bottom right corner, continuing onto the top, down to the bottom left corner.

+Do no slip stitch along the bottom of the coat.

+### Lapels

+R1 sc all along.

+In order for the lapels to look like they are folded as a mirror image, you will do R2 in the BLO for the left lapel, and FLO for the right lapel.
+You are more than welcome to proceed differently.

+R2 starting from the sc at the top of the coat.
+2 dc in the first stitch, triple in the next stitch, ch 3, ss in next stitch, ss in next stitch, ch 3, triple in next stitch, dc in next 2 stitches, hdc in the remaining stitches.